osebas15/Tyme/WorkingArticle.md

     - Timer needs to hold a state thats observable by the UI make timer

-    - there should be a context manager which is seperate to handle context stuff
     - it should trigger an update every x seconds

 - basics testing